rpr325/IS601TeamProject1/gitflow.md

 # Git Flow
 ## Introduction
 Gitflow Workflow is a Git workflow design that was first published and made popular by Vincent Driessen at nvie.
 The Gitflow Workflow defines a strict branching model designed around the project release.
 This provides a robust framework for managing larger projects.

+Gitflow is really just an abstract idea of a Git workflow.
+This means it dictates what kind of branches to set up and how to merge them together.

 ## Benefits
 Parallel Development
 One of the great things about GitFlow is that it makes parallel development very easy, by isolating new development from finished work.
 New development (such as features and non-emergency bug fixes) is done in feature branches, and is only merged back into main body of code when the developer(s) is happy that the code is ready for release.